Alexander Godley: Death

-Alexander Godley died at the age of 90 in a rest home at Oxford on 6 March 1957.
+Godley died at the age of 90 in a rest home at Oxford on 6 March 1957.
 After a funeral service at St Mary's Church, Lambourn Woodlands, Berkshire, was held on 14 March 1957, his remains were cremated and interred in his wife's grave.
 A memorial service was held at the Royal Military Chapel at the Wellington Barracks in London on 21 March 1957.
 The service was attended by a representative of Queen Elizabeth II.